kokoalberti/personalwebsite/content/articles/2018-07-22-guide-to-geotiff-compression/guide-to-geotiff-compression.md

 Overviews are duplicate versions of your original data, but resampled to a lower resolution.
 This is useful when you're rendering or reading zoomed out versions of your data, and there is too much data to be able to calculate these overviews on the fly.

 The easiest way to add overviews to a GeoTIFF is to use the [``gdaladdo``](https://www.gdal.org/gdaladdo.html) utility.
-The overviews themselves can also be compressed with various algorithms and predictors, much in the same way as your original dataset.
+Because the overview are in fact datasets as well, they can also be compressed with various algorithms and predictors, much in the same way as your original dataset.
 In addition to this, you need to decide what resampling algorithm to use in order to convert many high resolution values to a single low resolution value for use in the overview.
 Here too there are different methods: fast and imprecise such as nearest neighbour, and more complicated ones such as average or cubicspline.
-Check the docs and experiment.
+Check the [gdaladdo documentation](https://www.gdal.org/gdaladdo.html) and experiment.

 ## NUM_THREADS